B.-Y. Chen's inequality for $CR$-warped products in a locally conformal Kaehler space form: Introduction

 \section{Introduction}

 It is well-known that the notion of warped products plays some important role in differential geometry as well as physics.
-R.L.
-Bishop and B. O'Neill in 1969 introduced the concept of a warped product manifold to provide a class of complete Riemannian manifolds with everywhere negative curvature [5].
-The warped product scheme was later applied to semi-Riemannian geometry ([ \footnote {Khushwant Singh gratefully acknowledges the support of NBHM Postdoctoral fellowship: $2/40(30)/2012/R \& D-II/11628$.}]) and general relativity [2].
+R. L. Bishop and B. O'Neill in 1969 introduced the concept of a warped product manifold to provide a class of complete Riemannian manifolds with everywhere negative curvature \cite{Bi}.
+The warped product scheme was later applied to semi-Riemannian geometry (for instance, see \cite{JK}) and general relativity \cite{JK2}.

-\parindent=8mm Recently, Chen [6] (see also [7]) studied warped product, he considered warped product $CR$-submanifold in the form $M=N^T\times{_{f}N^\perp}$ which is called $CR$-warped product, where $N^T$ and $N^\perp$ are holomorphic and totally real submanifolds of a Kaehler manifold $\tilde{M}$.
-Motivated by Chen's papers many authors studied $CR$-warped product submanifolds in almost complex as well as contact setting (see [8], [9]).
+Recently, Chen \cite{Chen01} (see also \cite{Chen001}) studied warped product, he considered warped product $CR$-submanifolds in the form $M=N^T\times{_{f}N^\perp}$ for which he called $CR$-warped products, where $N^T$ and $N^\perp$ are holomorphic and totally real submanifolds of a Kaehler manifold $\tilde{M}$.
+Later, he extended the study of CR-warped products in real and complex space forms (see, \cite{C6, C7}.
+Motivated by Chen's papers many authors studied $CR$-warped product submanifolds in almost complex as well as contact setting (see \cite{Bo}, \cite{CU} \cite{Ja10}, \cite{Ha03}, \cite{Mun05,Mun07}, \cite{SU,SU1, SC}).
+For up-to-date surgery on the warped product manifolds and warped product submanifolds we refer Chen's books \cite{book, book17}.

 In this paper, we have obtained a general sharp inequality for the length of second fundamental form of $CR$-warped product submanifolds in a locally conformal Kaehler space form (in short $LCK$-space form).
 Also, the inequality is discussed for a Vaisman manifold.